Beloved (novel): Psychological effects of slavery

-Because of the suffering under slavery, most people who had been enslaved tried to repress these memories in an attempt to forget the past.
+Because of the suffering under slavery, most former slaves tried to repress these memories in an attempt to forget the past.
 This repression and dissociation from the past causes a fragmentation of the self and a loss of true identity.
 Sethe, Paul D., and Denver all suffered a loss of self, which could only be remedied when they were able to reconcile their pasts and memories of earlier identities.
 Beloved serves to remind these characters of their repressed memories, eventually leading to the reintegration of their selves.

 Slavery splits a person into a fragmented figure.
 The identity, consisting of painful memories and unspeakable past, denied and kept at bay, becomes a "self that is no self".
 To heal and humanize, one must constitute it in a language, reorganize the painful events, and retell the painful memories.
 As a result of suffering, the "self" becomes subject to a violent practice of making and unmaking, once acknowledged by an audience becomes real.
 Sethe, Paul D, and Baby Suggs, who all fall short of such realization, are unable to remake themselves by trying to keep their pasts at bay.
 The "self" is located in a word, defined by others.
 The power lies in the audience, or more precisely, in the word—once the word changes, so does the identity.
 All of the characters in Beloved face the challenge of an unmade self, composed of their "rememories" and defined by perceptions and language.
 The barrier that keeps them from remaking of the self is the desire for an "uncomplicated past" and the fear that remembering will lead them to "a place they couldn't get back from".